RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: Related Work

 \textbf{Robustness Evaluation} The concept of DNN robustness concerns about a DNN model's ability to withstand perturbations in model inputs without degrading its performance \cite{FGSM}.
 Typically, the robustness of a model is evaluated by measuring or specifically attacking its accuracy in the presence of adversarial perturbations \cite{R3}.
 The Fast Gradient Sign Method (FGSM) \cite{FGSM} and Projected Gradient Descent (PGD) attack \cite{PGD} are popular algorithms that may mislead the model by imperceptibly perturbing an input in the direction of the sign of the gradient of the loss function.
-The Auto Projected Gradient Descent (APGD) \cite{APGD}, a more advanced variant of PGD, considers iteratively the inertia direction of a search point with an adaptive step-size.
+The Auto Projected Gradient Descent (APGD) \cite{APGD}, a more advanced variant of PGD, considers iteratively the inertia direction of a search point with an adaptive step size.
 The Auto Conjugate Gradient (ACG) \cite{ACG} utilizes the conjugate gradient method to extensively search adversarial examples by updating a search point in more diverse directions.
-However, these approaches pay less attention to robustness defects resulted from the incompatible trade-off between accuracy and fairness \cite{AAAI_2022}.
-For example, in an extreme case, enforcing the same predictions for every input certainly meets any fairness criterion, but sacrifices accuracy inevitably.
-Besides, a robust model may still perpetuate discrimination if biased patterns exist in training data.
+However, these approaches often prioritize robustness without adequately addressing individual fairness concerns.
+This focus on robustness may lead to models that perpetuate discrimination against specific individuals or groups if biased patterns exist in the training data.